-Break And Continue Statements With C
+Break And Continue Statements In C

-In C, "break" and "continue" are control statements that are used inside loops to change the normal flow of the loop.
+In C, "break" and "continue" are control statements that are used inside

-Break Statement:
+Break Statement

 The "break" is used to exit a loop Permanently.
 When the "break" statement is executed with inside a loop, the loop is terminated immediately, and the program continues to the code that comes after the loop can executed.